Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Results

-\update{To evaluate cost-efficiency, we compare these materials-only cost estimates with a benchmark of \$100 per tCO$_2$e removed (20-year GWP), in line with recommended targets for GHG-removal technologies~\cite{ipcc2023synthesis}.
-The rationale for this is that if the materials cost alone approaches or exceeds the targeted installed cost, this should be flagged, as it may indicate that further investigation of this material has limited value.
+\update{To evaluate cost-efficiency, we compare these material and application cost estimates with a benchmark of \$100 per tCO$_2$e potentially removed (20-year GWP), in line with recommended targets for GHG-removal technologies~\cite{ipcc2023synthesis}.} \updateii{We adopt the 20-year GWP to provide an upper-bound estimate of CO$_2$-equivalent benefit per tonne CH$_4$ potentially removed, consistent with the upper-bound transport-limited framework of this study, noting that CH$_4$ has an atmospheric lifetime of approximately 12 years and its warming impact is concentrated in the first few decades after emission.
+Sensitivity to alternative climate metrics is discussed in Section S8. } \update{The rationale for this is that if the material and application cost alone approaches or exceeds the targeted installed cost, this should be flagged, as it may indicate that further investigation has limited value.
 We assume a removal efficiency of \(5\times10^{-2}\) for CO$_2$ sorbents~\cite{soeherman2023overcoming} and \(4\times10^{-2}\) for CH$_4$ catalysts~\cite{tsopelakou2024exploring}.
-For each application in Tab.~\ref{tab:cost}, we calculate the materials cost per tonne of CO$_2$e removed by dividing the estimated material cost of sorbent or catalyst technologies by the corresponding CO$_2$ or CH$_4$ removal rate.
-As expected, most estimates across natural and internal environments exceed the \$100 per tCO$_2$e removed target.
-However, HVAC filters achieve potential materials costs as low as \$600 per tCO$_2$ removed (range: \$$6\times10^{2}$ to $4\times10^{3}$ per tCO$_2$ removed) for sorption, and as low as \$2000 per tCO$_2$e removed (\$$2\times10^{3}$ to $2\times10^{4}$ per tCO$_2$e removed) for CH$_4$-catalyst technologies (Tab.~\ref{tab:cost}).
-This relatively lower materials cost arises from the high pollutant flux to HVAC filter surfaces (e.g., an average of $0.003$ mol/m$^2$s for CO$_2$, Fig.~\ref{fig:3}C), which reduces the surface area requirement per unit of pollutant removal.}
+For each application in Tab.~\ref{tab:cost}, we calculate the material and application cost per tonne of CO$_2$e removed by dividing the estimated material cost of sorbent or catalyst technologies by the corresponding CO$_2$ or CH$_4$ removal rate.} \updateii{These estimates assume a single installation cycle and exclude costs associated with replacement frequency (discussed further in Section S5), regeneration energy and energy penalties.
+The reported values should therefore be interpreted as order-of-magnitude materials and application screening estimates rather than full lifecycle costs. } \update{All estimates across natural and internal environments exceed the \$100 per tCO$_2$e removed target.
+However, HVAC filters achieve potential material and application costs as low as \$600 per tCO$_2$ removed (range: \$$6\times10^{2}$ to $4\times10^{3}$ per tCO$_2$ removed) for sorption, and as low as \$2000 per tCO$_2$e removed (\$$2\times10^{3}$ to $2\times10^{4}$ per tCO$_2$e removed) for CH$_4$-catalyst technologies (Tab.~\ref{tab:cost}).} \update{This relatively lower material and application cost arises from the high pollutant flux to HVAC filter surfaces (e.g., an average of $0.003$ mol/(m$^2$s) for CO$_2$, Fig.~\ref{fig:3}C), which reduces the surface area requirement per unit of pollutant removal.} \updateii{The feasibility of integrating removal technologies with periodic replacement and its effect on material and application cost is discussed further in Section S5.}